 Welcome to the homepage of the Bachelor’s program in Engineering Science (ES).
 ES is an especially wide-ranging and demanding study program, with most English lectures.
 The basics of all branches of engineering are taught unabridged in the lectures of the study programs in question.
 By attending lectures in the different areas of engineering, students will be familiarized with the language and concepts of the different engineering disciplines.
 In spite of the extensive basic education, subject-specific knowledge is not dispensed with.

 Next to mandatory engineering-specific lectures, TUHH offers optional German language courses, which shall make it easier for international students to take an active part in social life alongside their studies.
 At the same time, study program participants from Germany are encouraged to attend TUHH’s foreign language courses in order to be well-prepared for the international employment and educational market.

-After two years, students opt for one of five specializations:
+After two years, students opt for one of the following specializations: